everyoneishappy/InstanceNoodles/README.md

 # InstanceNoodles
 Alpha 0.4 Tsukemen
-Tsukemen – a type of ramen with the soup and noodles served separately.
-The noodles are meant to be dipped into the soup, and then slurped.

 Instance Noodles is a modular patching system for Compute & Geometry shaders in DX11/vvvv.
 Inspired by the fast & pleasant workflow in stock vvvv this lib aims to bring the same visual flow programming approach to GPGPU calculations & procedural geometry manipulation.